Balancing Equations

 • Solving problems regarding mass changes in chemical reactions (ACSCH046)

-What are Chemical equations
+What Are Chemical Equations?

 A chemical equation is the symbolic representation of a chemical reaction in the form of symbols and formulae.
 They describe a chemical change which occurs as a result of chemical reaction.
-An example of this is the formation of water from hydrogen and oxygen gases.

 $$H_2(g) + O_2(g) \rightarrow H_2O(l)$$